itsmebhaveshh/Face-and-Eye-Detection/README.md

-# Face and Eye Detection Using OpenCV
+# 👁️‍🗨️ Face Detection Using Live Camera in Python

-## Overview
-This project implements a face and eye detection system using OpenCV, a powerful open-source computer vision library.
-The main objective is to detect human faces in images and highlight them with rectangles, as well as detect and outline the eyes within the identified faces.
-The project utilizes Haar Cascade classifiers, which are effective for real-time object detection tasks.
+This project is a real-time face detection system that uses your device's webcam to detect and count the number of faces in the video stream using Python and OpenCV.

-## Components
+## 🧩 Components

-- **Libraries Used**:
+- **Face Detection Algorithm**: Utilizes Haar Cascade Classifier for detecting frontal human faces.
+- **Live Camera Feed**: Captures real-time video stream using OpenCV.
+- **Face Count Display**: Detects and displays the number of faces on the screen.

+## 📚 Libraries Used

 - **OpenCV**: For image processing and computer vision tasks.
 - **imutils**: A utility library that simplifies image manipulation tasks such as resizing.
 - **os**: For handling file paths.

-## Prerequisites
+## ✅ Prerequisites

 Ensure you have the following installed:

 - Python 3.x
 - OpenCV library
 - imutils library